RuCoder-sudo/cookierus/README.md

 - User consent statistics

 ---

+### Changes in version 1.1.3
+- **Fixed:** settings cards no longer collapse into one combined visual block.
+- **Improved:** the “Configure” modal is now wide, structured, and responsive on desktop and mobile.
+- **Changed:** the Information tab now shows only “Разработчик плагина CookieRus” without personal contact details.

+### Changes in version 1.1.2
+- **Added:** strict multi-layer blocking of analytics and marketing trackers before consent, including static and dynamic scripts, DOM nodes, images, iframes, fetch, XMLHttpRequest, and sendBeacon.
+- **Added:** custom consent categories with a title, description, privacy-policy link, and independent toggle in the “Configure” modal.
+- **Added:** custom processing purposes with configurable title, description, and enabled state.
+- **Added:** a Callibri code field that executes only after analytics consent.
+- **Fixed:** deferred inline scripts now start through a new executable `script` element after consent.
+- **Fixed:** the Callibri widget and its network requests cannot start before analytics consent.
+- **Added:** an administrator setting to block foreign OAuth/social-login providers in AJAX, page headers, and dynamically loaded buttons.
+- **Added:** the Retargeting, User profiling, and Third-party data transfer processing purposes.
+- **Added:** configurable functional-cookie retention, service privacy-policy links, consent withdrawal, and deletion of logs older than one year.
+- **Fixed:** new settings migrate to existing installations without overwriting administrator choices.
+- **Fixed:** version 1.1.2 and the Callibri/«Колибри» naming are consistent across the UI and documentation.

 ### Changes in version 1.1.1
 - Fixed a critical registration error by replacing the unavailable `WP_Error::get_error()` call with the standard `WP_Error::get_error_codes()` method.